altintasali/ontoClust/README.md

 # News and TO-DOs

 This package is still under development.

-Due to alpha testing stage, it currently only supports **GO terms** for **human**.
+**News:**

+-   Network plot with facets
+-   Support for other ontology terms (GO, KEGG, REACTOME, DO)
+-   Support for human, mouse and rat

 **TO-DOs:**

--   Network plot
--   Support for other ontology terms (KEGG, REACTOME )
+-   Support for KEGG Modules
--   Support for other species (mouse, rat etc.)
+-   Support for other species (yeast etc)
 -   Plots will show view for multiple contrasts/groups
 -   Analysis with using terms from multiple ontology database
+-   Implement Word Clouds (with dendrograms)